go-bridget/mig/README.md

 Mig is a database SQL statement based migration utility.
 It's short for migrate.

+It's used in production on several of my projects, both personal and professional.
+We use it to lint database schema as well as provide controlled migrations for production environments.

+The API isn't 100% stable, as the tool is under active use and development.

 ## Goals

 1. Define schemas, users and permissions,
 2. One way automatic or on-demand SQL migrations,
 3. Documentation and Code generation from DB schema

 The intent of the tool is to provide a simple configuration file based setup for database schema and access, so it may be deployed in CI jobs and automated for production environments.

 Additionally, it provides schema migrations for the configured databases, so the migrations themselves can be tested from CI jobs, and can generate source code and documentation for the final schema.

 ## Usage